 - Fairmount Park: Here you can cycle on or off-road for miles, but be sure to ride up the hill to the Belmont Plateau in West Fairmount Park where you can rest while taking in the amazing view of the Philadelphia skyline.

 - Schuylkill River Trail: This paved scenic trail stretches along the river for 25 miles from South Philadelphia to Manayunk and winds past Boathouse Row along Kelly Drive.
 The section of the trail between South and Walnut Streets extends over the Schuylkill River on the Schuylkill Banks Boardwalk.
+The trail was named one of the top riverwalks in the nation in 2021 by USA Today.

 - Cobbs Creek Trail: This trail runs from 63rd and Market streets to 70th and Cobbs Creek, meandering through a heavily-treed forest, making for a quiet, one-with-nature kind of ride.
 Take the trail all the way to Bartram’s Garden, which is the oldest botanical garden in the U.S.